Testing Elasticsearch With Docker And Java High Level REST Client

 client.close();

-Or do it with try-with-resources statement:
+Or do it with a try-with-resources statement:

 try (var client = new RestHighLevelClient(builder)) {